MrKacafirekCZ/doggomod/README.md

 **Warning!
 Currently this mod only works in Singleplayer and I don't know if it will ever work in Multiplayer.
 Issues that I'm running into are very weird and difficult to fix.**

-#### Update (January 28th 2022): Long story short, it has proven to be a much more difficult task to update this mod. **I'm not marking this mod as discontinued** but it's going to be some time before I update it again to newer versions.
-I want to get back to this once I have some time and motivation.

-#### Update (December 3th 2021): 1.18 version is planned for Doggo Mod but it's probably gonna take some time

 ![Imgur](https://imgur.com/E5kuQYb.jpg)

 ## Blocks and items